Pharmacoepi-Data-Collaborative/home/HOW_TO_CONTRIBUTE.md

 👋 I'm busy, I only have 5 minute
 ---

-Look through our currently open [issues](../../issues) to troubleshoot an issue or participate in an ongoing discussion by commenting.
+Look through our currently open [issues](../../issues) to contribute to requested resources, troubleshoot an issue or participate in an ongoing discussion by commenting.

-Do you have code lists to contribute?
+Do you have code lists to contribute but not confident using Github?
 You can email these directly to us for uploading by emailing [annie.jeffery.09@ucl.ac.uk](mailto:annie.jeffery.09@ucl.ac.uk).
 Please explain the purpose of the lists, how they were developed (including by whom) and links to examples of where they have been used for pharmacoepidemiology research.

 You can also share this repository with someone who might be interested to get involved.